Aspose/releases.aspose.com/content/en/slides/net/release-notes/2023/aspose-slides-for-net-23-12-release-notes.md

 }
 ```

-## IPictureFillFormat.DeletePictureCroppedAreas method have been added ##
+## IPictureFillFormat.DeletePictureCroppedAreas method has been added ##

 IPictureFillFormat.DeletePictureCroppedAreas method allows the cropped areas of the fill Picture: